st0pli/LafTools/docs/en_US/README.md

 1. [one-api](https://github.com/songquanpeng/one-api) - an OpenAI key management & redistribution system.

 For sure, there are other open source projects that have benefited and facilitated this project, which I couldn't detail in this part; Without these projects and these talent developers' efforts, LafTools would not have been possible.

-# 🎷 Inspiration

-This project is primarily inspired by the following musicians:

-- Joe Pass
-- The Manhattan Transfer
-- Laura Shigihara
-- Asleep at the Wheel
-- Khalil Fong
-- Li Rong Hao
-- Chet Atkins
-- Les Paul
-- Tommy Emmanuel
-- Martin Taylor
-- Frank Vignola
-- Frédéric Chopin
-- Claude Debussy
-- Oscar Peterson
-- Hugo Strasser
-- Jay Chou
-- Stefanie Sun
-- David Tao
-- Jacky Cheung
-- Teresa Teng
-- Jack Johnson
-- Harry Styles(As It Was)
-- Lovebugs

-Specifically, the performance of **Satin Doll** by the virtuoso **Joe Pass** in 'An Evening With Joe Pass' (1994) has been a source of strength and confidence for me, empowering me to face any dilemma in life.

 # 🪪 License